dropzone/dropzone/index.md

 (This is just a demo dropzone.
 Uploaded files are **not** stored.)

-<strike>I'm currently in the middle of working on our new album, so I don't have
-the time to react to issues and answers right away.
-I'm sorry about that.</strike>
+* * *

+> If you are interested in my work, visit my website [www.colorglare.com](http://www.colorglare.com)
+> and subscribe to my [RSS feed](http://www.colorglare.com/feed.xml).

-**We released the album!** It's called «YES / NO» and will be available in Austria in two weeks in stores, spotify and [on iTunes](https://itunes.apple.com/at/album/yes-no/id722931771).
+**We just released our latest album!** It's called «YES / NO» and is now available in Austria in stores, on Spotify and [on iTunes](https://itunes.apple.com/at/album/yes-no/id722931771).
 Our international release will be in March, followed by a europe tour end of march.

-> Starting with Version 2.0 Dropzone no longer depends on jQuery!
-> See the section "version 2.0" at the bottom of the page for more information.

-I just released Version 3.0 which has a few backwards incompatibilities.
-Please see the section **version 3.0** at the bottom of the page for more information.

 * * *